scottaj/mocha.el/README.md

 [![Melpa Stable Status](http://melpa-stable.milkbox.net/packages/mocha-badge.svg)](http://melpa-stable.milkbox.net/#/mocha)

 # mocha.el
-Emacs helpers for running mocha tests

-Right now this is pretty bare-bones.
-It lets you test an entire project or a particular file.
+Emacs helpers for running mocha tests.
+It lets you test an entire project, a particular file, or a particular test in that file.

 Everything is set up right now to be configured via customize or in local variables in a `.dir-locals.el`.
 Below is an example configuration: